To open the Export Settings dialog box, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

 Scale To Fit

-Adjusts the dimensions of the cropped video to fit within the Frame Width and Frame Height specified in the Video tab.
-If the aspect ratio defined by those values does not match that of the cropped video, then you will necessarily have black bars on encoded footage.
+If you have cropped the video, the dimensions of the cropped video are adjusted to fit within the Frame Width and Frame Height specified in the Video tab.
+If the aspect ratio defined by those values do not match that of the cropped video, then you will necessarily have black bars on encoded footage.

-Applies a black border to the video, even if the target dimension is smaller than the source video.
+Source frame, including the cropped area, is fit within the output frame.
+Pixel aspect ratio is maintained.
+A black border is applied to the video, even if the target dimension is smaller than the source video.

-Adobe Media Encoder is used both as a standalone application and as a component of Adobe Premiere Pro, After Effects, Flash Professional, Soundbooth, and Encore.
+Adobe Media Encoder is used both as a standalone application and as a component of Adobe Premiere Pro, After Effects, and Flash Professional.
 In some contexts—including rendering and exporting from Premiere Pro—you set encoding options in the full Adobe Media Encoder Export Settings dialog box.
 In other contexts—including rendering and exporting from After Effects—you set encoding options in a format-specific Options dialog box that only presents a subset of the encoding options.

 Adobe Media Encoder ships with many presets, each of which sets the various options to meet the requirements for a common target output.
 In the Export Settings or format-specific Options dialog box, the options available on the Video tab depend on the format you’ve specified.